LandOfTheRair/landoftherair.github.io/_docs/getting-started/tips-tricks.md

 There are a lot of things you should be aware of when playing Land of the Rair.
 Here is a bunch of tips and tricks to ensure your success:

+* Want to stack a lot of commands with few clicks?
+Make a macro that is like so: `attack;attack;attack;attack`.
+This will stack 4 attacks for every click!
 * When you die, use the `restore` macro to come back to life!
 * If you prefix a command with `#`, it will always be run as a command, no matter if you're in command or chat mode!
 * When you die, you'll drop the items you're holding.
 Be careful and remember where you are!